*DISCLAIMER* …I am an anosmic Chef

 Why take cooking advice from an anosmic chef?

-That’s kinda letting a blind person drive your car.
+That’s kinda like letting a blind person drive your car.
 Sounds kinda sketchy, right?

 - The food is delicious, healthy and very easy to make.